 Malaysia: Stocks end lower

-MALAYSIAN shares closed lower on Friday with the Kuala Lumpur Composite Index slipping 5.26 points to 1,672.50.
+Malaysian shares closed lower on Friday, with the Kuala Lumpur Composite Index losing 1.62 points to 1,664.89.

 Sign up for BT Newsletters